New Orleans recipe for the post-hurricane blues? BBQ and banter

-NEW ORLEANS (Reuters) - Hurricane Isaac has come and gone and the city of New Orleans has weathered it well with its new multibillion-dollar flood controls.
+NEW ORLEANS, Aug 30 (Reuters) - Hurricane Isaac has come and gone and the city of New Orleans has weathered it well with its new multibillion-dollar flood controls.
 But now officials worry about the growing restlessness of their notoriously convivial residents.

 Mayor Mitch Landrieu urged people to stay home on Thursday as crews began clearing storm debris and fallen trees and repairing power lines and traffic signals.
 Much of the city remained without electricity.